I'm working on unlocking the plugins for 704. I'm not well at programming, but will try do all my best doing that. Where to start from?

 I have plugins for my 504 and I want to use them for 704.
 What is needed to run them?
 The suitable product ID.
 I hope this is the only thing needed for running the plugins.
 So how to change the product ID?
 We need to boot up with the suitable HD serial number.
 But we have to get rid of the lock down function.
 There are many owners who have their devices with latest firmware which disables GFT hack.
 This link

 shows the firmware versions where GFT doesn't work.

-I enabled a scrollbar in Opera with getting the symlink method of access to the Opera directory.
+I enabled a scrollbar in Opera by using the symlink method of access to the Opera directory.
 Just replaced the original opera.ini with the changed one.

-Also I found some interesting stuff in etc\init.d\S20modules
+Also I've found some interesting stuff in etc\init.d\S20modules

 if [ -e /mnt/data/a704wifi.txt ] ; then

 if [ "$tmp" = "sdio" ] ; then